 Applicants must request final, official transcripts for all undergraduate and graduate training to be sent directly from the university to CHCPBC.
 The transcripts should be electronically sent directly from the degree-granting institution to registration@chcpbc.org.

-Applicants who have completed all the requirements for their degree but who have not convocated by the date of the application can provide a letter from the senate of the university, director of clinical training of the program, or other designated official from the department of psychology, attesting that the applicant has completed all the requirements of the degree.
+Applicants who have completed all the requirements for their degree, but who have not convocated by the date of the application can provide a letter from the senate of the university, director of clinical training of the program, or other designated official from the department of psychology, attesting that the applicant has completed all the requirements of the degree.
 An original transcript indicating that the degree has been awarded is required prior to registration and placement on the College Register.
 The specific program completed (e.g., school psychology) must be listed on the transcript or a letter must be sent directly from the department chair or training director to the College attesting that a specific program was completed by the applicant.

 7. Criminal Record Check

-The College requires verification of licensure and registration status from the following:
+The College requires verification(s) of licensure and registration status, dated no more than 60 days prior to the date of the Application, from the following:

 • All jurisdictions in which an applicant has a previous or current application for psychology licensure